MarkTigchelaar/Autopilot/README.md

   end
 end

-for loops also have this, but they are camable of more, such as evaluating collections of Options:
+for loops also have this, but they are capable of more, such as evaluating collections of Options:
 ```
 for let opt_variable in OptionCollection as for_loop do
  ...